He planned on smoking weed and THEN join the military

 In any event, my son wasn’t prepared for what I had in store for him:

 “Son, listen, and listen well… None of this is about my past, I’m made.
 This is not about my past, but your future.
 There is no way I am going to allow you to use my past or my wrongdoing as a justification for you to do accordingly, or worse.
 You will do better, doggone it, as long as I have strength in my bones.
-I could care less about my dignity, my pride or my history.
+I couldn't care less about my dignity, my pride or my history.
 I will make a man out of you against your will if I have to.”

 If it's not too obvious, I take the Mary Poppins approach.
 In fact, Mary Poppins is an excellent lesson on parenting.
 In my house, it is a privilege if I explain anything to my children.
 I make no excuses.
 There is no democracy in my house.
 As my son was reaching 16, there were some negotiations; he had a voice, not a vote.